HarryStevens/swiftmap/README.md

 ### Styles

 Maps rendered with swiftmap can be styled with CSS.
-The boundary is exposed as the class "boundary", and the subunits are exposed as the class "subunit".
+The boundary is exposed as the class `boundary`, and the subunits are exposed as the class `subunit`.

 ## <a name="contributing" href="#contributing">Contributing</a>